zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 zenml stack register <STACK_NAME> -p aws
 ```

-To register the cloud stack, the wizard also makes use of a service connector.
+To register the cloud stack, the first thing that the wizard needs is a service
-Either it gets created during this process or you can use an existing connector
+connector.
+You can either use an existing connector by providing its ID
-by providing `-c <CONNECTOR_ID>`.
+`-c <CONNECTOR_ID>` or the wizard will create one for you.

-Similar to the service connector, you can also use an existing stack component.
+Similar to the service connector, you can also use existing stack components.
-However, this is only possible if they are configured with the same service
+However, this is only possible if these component are already configured with
-connector defined through the parameter described above.
+the same service connector that you provided through the parameter
+described above.

 {% hint style="warning" %}
 Currently, the stack wizard only works on AWS.
 We are working on bringing